Truck Driver Fatigue in Boston

 As a deterrent, drivers or employers who violate the regulations will be fined by the FMCSA anywhere from $1,000 to $11,000 depending on the severity of the violation.

-If you, or a family member, have been hurt in a crash with a large truck, contact the truck accident lawyers at Kelly & Associates Injury Lawyers.
+If you, or a family member, have been hurt in a crash with a large truck, contact the truck accident lawyers at Michael Kelly Injury Lawyers.
 As personal injury attorneys, we can determine who bears liability in a crash or a collision.
 Our full service law firm also makes it a point to locate and retrieve any and all evidence that can be collected to support your claim.
-The attorneys at Kelly & Associates Injury Lawyers can help you recover the compensation you deserve for medical care, loss of income, and pain and suffering.
-For a free consultation and realistic evaluation of your case, call the lawyers at Kelly & Associates Injury Lawyers today at 1.800..LAW.GUYS or fill out the contact form and one of our injury lawyers will contact you directly.
+The attorneys at Michael Kelly Injury Lawyers can help you recover the compensation you deserve for medical care, loss of income, and pain and suffering.
+For a free consultation and realistic evaluation of your case, call the lawyers at Michael Kelly Injury Lawyers today at 1.800..LAW.GUYS or fill out the contact form and one of our injury lawyers will contact you directly.